-Jason Thompson is the Director of Demand Side Programs and has over 20 years of experience in the energy services industry and is a registered Professional Engineer in multiple states.
+Jason Thompson is the Vice President of Demand Side Programs and has over 20 years of experience in the energy services industry and is a registered Professional Engineer in multiple states.
 He has extensive experience in providing retro-commissioning services, technical energy audits, project management, and engineering studies.
 Jason has a Bachelor of Mechanical Engineering degree from Georgia Tech, and he enjoys watching all GT sports and Atlanta pro teams.
 When not in the office, Jason enjoys spending time with his wife and twins, running, tennis, artistic projects, and almost any outdoor activity.

 Banks Quarles is the Vice President of Finance for Burton Energy Group.
 Banks has more than 5 years experience in the energy sector, and more than 15 years in financial planning and analysis.
 He oversees the FP&A roles at Burton including forecasting, reporting, budgeting and pricing.
 Banks is a passionate sports fan and has split allegiances between his hometown Crimson Tide and alma mater Bulldogs.
 He spends his fall weekends rooting for his football teams.